Types of pollen

 The hazel is a genus of deciduous trees and large shrubs native to the Northern Hemisphere.
 The genus is usually placed in the birch family Betulaceae.
 The fruit of the hazel is the hazelnut.

 Hazels have simple, rounded leaves with double-serrate margins.
-The flowers are produced very early in spring before the leaves, the male catkins are pale yellow and the female ones are very small and largely concealed in the buds.
+The flowers are produced very early in spring before the leaves, the male catkins are pale yellow, and the female ones are very small and largely concealed in the buds.
 The fruits are nuts.

 Hazels can be found from Newfoundland to British Columbia.
 The pollen is considered highly allergenic causing severe allergic reactions in late winter or early spring.
 Hazels are related to the birch and alder trees and cross-reactions can occur.